psalaets/dotsplay/README.md

 # dotsplay

-Using `box-shadow` to render shapes.
+Use `box-shadow` to render shapes.

 ## Install